-Sacrificing self for love; really, nothing is more beautiful than this.
-Of course, sacrificing oneself for the good of another doesn’t necessarily demand being guillotined (at least not in 2019).
+Sacrificing self for love – really, nothing is more beautiful than this.
+Of course, sacrificing oneself for the good of another doesn’t necessarily demand being guillotined (at least not in 2021).
 But Sydney Carton’s heroic sacrifice is a beautiful illustration of what real, true love looks like.

-We don’t see this kind of selflessness much anymore – in fact; we often see the opposite.
-The events of the past two weeks have shown us that many women prefer to think of themselves first and the child they carry second.
-The horrifically large amount of testimonies throughout the #METOO movement have shown us that many, many men are only concerned with their own sexual gratification – even at the expense of women they supposedly “love.”
+We don’t see this kind of selflessness much anymore – in fact, we often see the opposite.
+We've seen how many women prefer to think of themselves first and the child they carry second.
+The horrifically large amount of testimonies throughout the #MeToo movement have shown us that many, many men are only concerned with their own sexual gratification – even at the expense of women they supposedly “love.”
 And our world’s politics are a daily reminder that many of us use one another to get what we want.

-Stories like A Tale of Two Cities remind us that real men will lay everything on the line for those that they love.
-More importantly, they remind us that we are all capable of love that is sacrificial.
-We are capable of loving others even when they do not love us back.
-And we are capable of desiring the good of the one we love over our own happiness – even if that might mean losing him.
+Stories like A Tale of Two Cities remind us that real men will lay everything on the line for those whom they love.
+More importantly, they remind us that we're all capable of love that's sacrificial.
+We're capable of loving others even when they don't love us back.
+And we're capable of desiring the good of the one we love over our own happiness – even if that might mean losing him.

 The world wants us to put ourselves first, and we instinctively do so.
-After all, we are naturally drawn to what we believe is the highest good for ourselves, and it takes conscious effort to sacrifice our happiness for someone else.
-Though our culture pushes us to do only do what makes us happy, we can recognize the good in lovingly putting another first.
+After all, we're naturally drawn to what we believe is the highest good for ourselves, and it takes conscious effort to sacrifice our happiness for someone else.
+Even though our culture pushes us to only do what makes us happy, we can recognize the good in lovingly putting another first.

-So do yourself a favor and reach for that higher love - the kind of love that would send you to the guillotine for him.
+So do yourself a favor and reach for that higher love.
 Let’s push ourselves to desire the good of the other above all things – and see where it takes us!